Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 - Reference discovery/retrieval is out of scope; users must provide references and preferably their camera poses.
 - The tracked repository has no trained adapter checkpoint, rendered dataset, evaluation outputs, or example input images.
 - The training data module referenced by the adapter configs is missing from version control, so clean-clone training is currently blocked.
 - The only committed quantitative evidence is diffusion training/validation loss.
-There is no tracked baseline-versus-adapter LPIPS, geometry, or user-study result proving an improvement.
+There is no tracked baseline-versus-adapter perceptual or geometry result proving an improvement.
 - The best validation loss was at epoch 3 rather than the final epoch, suggesting overfitting or normal validation variance; checkpoint selection should be based on held-out evaluation.
 - Fixed 3×2 tile masks route influence by output view, not by object part.
 They cannot isolate a small logo or local feature inside one tile.
 - Incorrect references or camera metadata can inject inconsistent appearance into the selected views.